 FLCC promotes a safe and positive learning environment in and out of the classroom.
-All students attending the College accept individual responsibilities and are held accountable through FLCC's Student Code of Conduct Policy and Sexual Misconduct & Non-Discrimination Policy.
+All students attending the College accept individual responsibilities and are held accountable through FLCC's Student Code of Conduct Policy, Title IX Grievance Policy, and the Academic Grievance Policy.